BennyTheDev/pipe-specs/README.md

 "[BENEFICIARY-OUTPUT]": Unsigned integer starting from 0.
 Allows a shortcut to mint one-time directly with the deployment based on the [LIMIT] amount.
 0 means disabled.
 Indexers have to substract [BENEFICIARY-OUTPUT] by 1 to assign the desired output properly.
 [BENEFICIARY-OUTPUT] is not allowed to point to an output containing OP_RETURN.

 "[TRAIT-CONTENT]": Must be either tuples of key/values with hex encoded strings (each key and value pushed separately), a reference to custom traits offchain or left out entirely (including its labels T or TR).

+"01" must be skipped by indexers (not mandatory for indexing, but clients should add it).

 Recommendations for creating non-fungible tokens